MethodsAndPractices/vsteam/.docs/Set-VSTeamPickList.md

 ```

 ### -RemoveOldItems
-If specified, the list will only contain new items - by default new items are added to those already in the list;
+If specified, the list will only contain new items - by default new items are added to those already in the list.

 ```yaml
 Type: SwitchParameter